Synthoid/ExportSheetData/docs/troubleshooting.md

 Currently, XML exports of large data sets (ie 1,000's of lines) can take a few minutes to export due to using [XmlService](https://developers.google.com/apps-script/reference/xml-service/xml-service) to create XML.
 A custom version of XmlService is being written currently that exports dramatically faster (less than 1 second vs 80 seconds).
 This is targeted to be released with v66.

+***NOTE: Google does not allow processes to run longer than 360 seconds (6 minutes).
+If an export process takes longer than this, it will fail.***

 My JSON export is missing rows
 ------------------------------
 JSON does not support multiple fields with the same key.
 A sheet with the following values: